namelessmasses/yubikit-ios/docs/openpgp.md

 # Nomenclature

-This document assumes a familiarity with _The Specification_ and as such uses terms and abbreviations from _The Specification_ without
+This document assumes a familiarity with [_The Specification_](https://gnupg.org/ftp/specs/OpenPGP-smart-card-application-3.4.1.pdf) and as such uses terms and abbreviations from [_The Specification_](https://gnupg.org/ftp/specs/OpenPGP-smart-card-application-3.4.1.pdf) without further explanation.

-# Initial Use-Cases
+# Minimal Use-Cases

+- Required to achieve minimal OpenPGP operations.
-Based on the basic flow charts in section 9 of _The Functional Specification_ required for minimal OpenPGP operations.
+- Based on the basic flow charts in section 9 of _The Functional Specification_.

 ## Application Selection